paulca55/hubspot-local-development/README.md

    `serveStatic` - takes an `array` of local paths you can serve your static files from.

    `rewriteRules` - takes an `array` of `objects` for swapping out HubSpot remote files for your local files.
-The local files you're using need to have their paths in the `serveStatic` array, then they can simply be referenced by their filename (i.e. `replace: 'main.css'` will be hosted from `https://localhost:3000/main.css`), see example below..
+The local files you're using need to have their paths in the `serveStatic` array, then they can simply be referenced by their filename (i.e. `replace: 'styles.css'` will be hosted from `https://localhost:3000/styles.css`), see example below..

    See `config-sample.js` for an example or see below: